Table Of Contents

 The following example shows how to configure all WCCP services:

-Allocates space and enables support of specified WCCP services for participation in a service group.
+Enables support of the specified WCCP service for participation in a service group.

 ip wccp version